otrv4/otrv4-prekey-server/otrv4-prekey-server.md

   The instance tag of the intended recipient.

 Participant Identity (DATA)
-  The identity of the participant this contains the Prekey Ensembles for.
+  The identity of the participant that the Prekey Ensembles are from.
 In the case of XMPP, for example, this is the bare jid.

 L (INT)